-Our Lady of the Pines Catholic Church is miniscule.
+Our Lady of the Pines Catholic Church is minuscule.
 That much is undeniable.
 But in a nation competing for the title of biggest and smallest whatevers, this church’s true charm lies in the fine line it walks between ambiguity and jarring truth-telling.

 Beginning with the basics, Our Lady of the Pines is touted by signs and old postcards as the “smallest church in 48 states.”
 Measuring just 24-by-12 feet containing only six pews capable of holding 12 parishioners total, this claim doesn’t seem far-fetched, despite the many contenders in the United States that could give it a run for its money.
-At the time of its construction in 1958 by Lithuanian immigrant Peter Milkint, neither Alaska nor Hawaii had joined the Union, lending a diegetic air of sensibility to the the church’s claim.
+At the time of its construction in 1958 by Lithuanian immigrant Peter Milkint, neither Alaska nor Hawai’i had joined the Union, lending a diegetic air of sensibility to the church’s claim.

-However, a visit to Our Lady of the Pines today will reveal that the church has been meticulously maintained, throughout the years though its caretakers remain invisible.
-Masses aren’t really held there; like the tradition of many ancient churches before, she exists as a holy way station, or a point of refuge.
-Over the course of decades of loving maintenance, her staff has quite intentionally chosen to continue not-updating her title as “smallest church in 48 states,” therefore leaving wiggle room that is nothing short of fascinating.
+However, a visit to Our Lady of the Pines today will reveal that the church has been meticulously maintained throughout the years, though its caretakers remain invisible.
+Masses aren’t really held there; like the tradition of many ancient churches before, she exists as a holy way station or a point of refuge.
+Over the course of decades of loving maintenance, her staff has quite intentionally chosen to continue not updating her title as “smallest church in 48 states,” therefore leaving wiggle room that is nothing short of fascinating.
 Two states’ worth of churches will always be able to be smaller, and Our Lady of the Pines’ claim will remain, technically, true.

 The church cannot lie… but it also might not be telling the truth.